nightcomdev/opnsense/i226-firmware-upgrade/README.md

 ### Steps to upgrade your ethernet card
 1. Copy and unzip files to your OPNsense router
 2. Check what card do you have `dmesg |grep igc0` change number if you have multiple cards igc1, igc2...
-3. Check nvm.cfg is it correct with informations from `dmesg |grep igc0` if not then adjust to your hardware informations
+3. Check `nvm.cfg` is it correct with informations from `dmesg |grep igc0` if not then adjust to your hardware informations
 4. Copy MAC address and paste it in next line without `:`
 5. `./nvmupdate64e -b -l nvm.log -m 00E0B468DCBC -f -u -c nvm.cfg`
+6. Run `dmesg |grep igc0` and confirm that firmware changed from 2.17 -> 2.32
-6. Firmware should be upgraded, REBOOT
+7. Firmware should be upgraded, REBOOT

 ## More info about i226-V firmware upgrade
 #### Topic on OPNsense forum